 Since establishing our commitment to the Global Compact, Mason's institutional policies and practices continue to be guided by the four UNGC focus areas.
-In our last Communication on Engagement we described our actions to improve the integration of the Global Compact and its principles into our identity as an institution.
+In our last Communication on Engagement, we described our actions to improve the integration of the Global Compact and its principles into our identity as an institution.
 We highlighted the many academic initiatives to embed the Sustainable Development Goals (SDG) into the Mason curriculum and our innovative efforts to continue reducing Mason's carbon foot print and serve as a leader for our sustainability efforts.

-In this 2020 Communication on Engagement, we describe the most recent actions to strengthen our alignment with the SDG's through the commitments both academic and beyond.
+In this 2022 Communication on Engagement, we describe the most recent actions to strengthen our alignment with the SDG's through the commitments both academic and beyond.
 The University is dedicated to expanding our partnerships with like-minded organizations to support the SDG's in teaching, research, and service to society.
 George Mason is also committed to evaluating our internal policies and practices in order to align our strategy, operations, education, and thought leadership with the Ten Principles.
-The launch of new centers, offices, and campus wide initiatives such as Task Force on Anti-Racism and Inclusive Excellence center Mason's dedication to the work of the Global Compact and SDG's.